 “There’s just that cultural difference, where they grow up and just do what they want to do, whereas we have to kind of take into consideration what our elders want for us and how they want us to be here,” said Ng.

-The balance of culture for many Asian Americans is tough.
+The balance of culture for many Asian Americans can be tough.
 Oftentimes, parents find that their thinking is the only right one, and therefore the child must listen and do exactly so.
 While on the other side, the child usually has so many thoughts and opinions, but ends up not expressing them and obeying their parents.

 I find it hard to balance what I learn from outside of home from my friends and school, and how I’m taught to think at home.
 With parents who often implement their thinking on me, I find myself conflicted with which part of my culture I should hold on to and which I should ignore.